Studio where we make the prints and books.

 CUSTOMER SERVICE

 Please contact us if you have any questions or require assistance.
 To write: go to the contact page.
-We can call you back but can’t put our phone number on the web as we get scam calls from fraudsters.
+Please contact us with your phone numbe; we’ll call you back promptly.
+(We can’t put our phone number on the web as we get scam calls from fraudsters).
+Your purchase are well packed in sturdy tubes or stiff envelopes - we send tracking information.
+It is safe to but our work!

 PROTECTING YOUR PRINT AND FRAMING SUGGESTIONS

 Before unpacking the print, wash and dry your hands, prepare a clean, dry and empty table and slowly unwrap the plastic cling wrap which keeps the print rolled up and protected.
-The paper is special archival paper with a coating so it prints well.
-Be careful not to crease it.
-Use gloves when I handle the prints!
+The paper is coated archival paper so it’s requires care to handle .
+Be careful not to crease or wet it.
+Use gloves when handling the prints, we pack a pair of exam gloves with tube orders.

-If you don’t want to risk hurting the art, just bring the package directly to the framer - they are experienced and you should work with them for a good result.
+If you don’t want to risk hurting the art, just bring the package directly to the framer - they are experienced.
+You should work with them for a good result.

 Fine art transactions are part of our skill set as artists, and we try to make all aspects of getting our artwork a positive experience.